uvarc/rc-website/README.md

     +++

 ## Featured Content
-To "feature" a post on the home page (which displays 2 most recent feature posts), simply add a TAG with the value "feature".
+To "feature" a post on the home page (which displays 2 most recent feature posts), simply add a TAG with the value `feature`.

+    tags = ["feature","another-tag","yet-another-tag"]

 ## Preview your content locally
 `hugo server` will bring up the local Node.js server and give you a preview URL `http://localhost:1313/`